smlbansal/Visual-Navigation-Release/README.md

 # Unzip the file LB_WayPtNav_Data.tar.gz
 tar -zxf LB_WayPtNav_Data.tar.gz -C DESIRED_OUTPUT_DIRECTORY
 ```
-### Configure WayptNav to look for your data installation.
+### Configure LB-WayptNav to look for your data installation.
 In ./params/base_data_directory_params.py change the following line
 ```
 return 'PATH/TO/LB_WayPtNav_Data'
 ```

 ### Run the Tests
-To ensure you have successfully installed the WayptNav codebase run the following command.
+To ensure you have successfully installed the LB-WayptNav codebase run the following command.
 All tests should pass.
 ```
 PYOPENGL_PLATFORM=egl PYTHONPATH='.' python executables/run_all_tests.py
 ```

 ## Getting Started
 #### Overview
-The WayptNav codebase is designed to allow you to:
+The LB-WayPtNav codebase is designed to allow you to:

 	1. Create training data using an expert policy
 	2. Train a network (for either model based or end-to-end navigation)